akamai/distimate/docs/tutorial.rst

 .. note::

-    Distimate is most useful in situation
+    Distimate is most useful in situations
     when it would be ineffective to retrieve a full dataset.

     For example, we can easily aggregate millions of database rows